UniversalDot/pallets/README.md

 cargo build
 ```

-Optionally, you can install cloppu which is a rust tool that check for Rush to improve common mistakes.
+Optionally, you can install clippy which is a rust tool that check for Rust to improve common mistakes.
 To install clippy: https://github.com/rust-lang/rust-clippy

 To run clippy locally, run: